 At the time that a claim for warranty service is made, the owner's registration card should be presented to the person or entity providing warranty service.
-Authorized PCM dealers or distributors are entitled to be reimbursed by PCM for some or all of the expense of warranty repairs; thus, service under the terms of this warranty, will be performed by an authorized PCM dealer or distributor without charge for established flat rate labor or replacement parts, other than items not covered by the warranty, such as, but not limited to, water pump impellers, seals, gaskets, o-rings and other materials affected by time if their effectiveness is reduced by an extended storage period prior to sale or use of the product, and lubricants, spark plugs and other items which are normally frequently replaced as part of routine maintenance.
-Charges for additional non-warranty work and/or additional dealer charges for labor relative to warranty work in excess of flat rate must be paid for by the owner.
+Authorized PCM dealers or distributors are entitled to be reimbursed by PCM for some or all of the expense of warranty registration card should be presented to the person or entity providing warranty will be performed by an authorized PCM dealer or distributor without charge for established flat rate labor or replacement parts, other than items not covered by the warranty, such as, but not limited to, water pump impellers, seals, gaskets, o-rings and other materials affected by time if their effectiveness is reduced by an extended storage period prior to sale or use of the product, and lubricants, spark plugs and other items which are normally frequently replaced as part of routine maintenance.
+Charges for additional non-warranty work and/or additional dealer charges for labor relative to warranty work in excess of flat rate must be paid for by the ownern.